For each festival, $1 per ticket transaction and all guest list attendee donations are allocated for worthwhile organizations focusing on:

 - Environmental Sustainability

-Since 2011, Insomniac Cares has partnered with over 30 national charities and donated almost $2 million, reviving defunct children’s art and music programs, providing housing for homeless youth, funding groundbreaking cancer research, reforesting local parks and more.
+Since 2011, Insomniac Cares has partnered with over 30 national charities and community organizations, donating almost $2 million while reviving defunct children’s art and music programs, providing housing for homeless youth, funding groundbreaking cancer research, reforesting local parks and more.

 EDC Las Vegas Charity Auction